-Minimum of six semester hours of Sciences (two science courses, with one having a laboratory component)

-Minimum of six semester hours of Social and Behavioral Sciences (which must be in at least two different disciplines)

-Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or American Government in Action (PUAD 295).
+Minimum of six semester hours of Sciences (two science courses, with one having a laboratory component) Choose from the Science discipline.
+Minimum of six semester hours of Social and Behavioral Sciences (which must be in at least two different disciplines) Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or American Government in Action (PUAD 295).